standard-for-public-code/community-implementation-guide-standard/criteria/code-in-the-open.md

 ### Contributors MUST NOT upload sensitive information regarding users, their organization or third parties to the repository.

+#### Tools

+* On GitHub it's possible to [enable scanning for secrets, keys, or other tokens](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning#about-secret-scanning-alerts-for-users).

 ### Any source code not currently in use (such as new versions, proposals or older versions) SHOULD be published.

 Tag releases so they can be found/checked-out from source control.